eficode-academy/codeascode/CodeJourney.md

  * Release
  * Deploy to production

-When the day is over you should be able to make changes to your Roman numeral implementation and follow the build steps all the way to a new release.
+When the day is over you should be able to make changes to your Roman numeral implementation and automatically run the build steps all the way to a new release.
+This workshop will cover the basics of our CoDe Journey.

-We want to use all the tools and techniques we learned this week.

  * Test driven development
- * Agile task management with github issues
  * Version control with git
  * Build, test and ship with docker containers
  * Continuous Delivery with Jenkins
- * Extra credit:
  * Implement the praqmatic git flow branching strategy

 ## Outline of the day